 - Name and address of your relatives in USA, if any

 - For US residents, your social security number and your US tax ID number

 - Date of most recent travel to US, if any

 - The minimum version of Internet Explorer (Windows) must be version 5.0 service pack 2 or higher.

 - The minimum version of Netscape must be version 6.2 or higher.

-- It is recommended to have a laser printer connected to system so you can take a printout of the confirmation page.
-Alternatively, you can take a screenshot (Shift + Prt Sc button) and paste it in a Word file for printing later.
+- It is recommended to have a laser printer connected to system so you can print out the confirmation page after submitting.

-- You can temporarily save your application on the website itself.
-If you plan to be away from the online application for more than 20 minutes, please save your application permanently to a file on your local computer.
-In any case, continuously saving your data on your local computer may be a wise thing to do, so you can start from where you left off previously, in case you are not able to complete the application in one sitting.
+- If you plan to be away from the online application for more than 20 minutes, please save your application permanently to a file on your local computer.

-- If there is no activity for 20 minutes or more in the process of completing this online application, your session will expire and all entered data will be lost.
+- Please note, if there is no activity for 20 minutes or more while completing this online application, your session will expire and all entered data will be lost.